chapel-lang/chapel/doc/release/technotes/README.chpldoc.rst

 If highlighting with the specified language fails, e.g. if the syntax is not parsable, the block is not highlighted in anyway.
-Note that there should be a blank line betweent he ``code-block`` directive and the indented code snippet.
+Note that there should be a blank line between the ``code-block`` directive and the indented code snippet.

 Hyperlinks